MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 ### Tumbling window

-This is the most common type of time window.The key characteristics of a tumbling window are that they repeat, have the same time length, do not overlap, and an event cannot belong to more than one tumbling window.
+This is the most common type of time window.
+The key characteristics of a tumbling window are that they repeat, have the same time length, do not overlap, and an event cannot belong to more than one tumbling window.

 ![Tumbling window diagram](media/dataflows-streaming/dataflows-streaming-15.png)

 When setting up a tumbling window in streaming dataflows, you need to provide the duration of the window (same for all windows in this case).
-You also have the option to provide an optional offset: by default, tumbling windows include the end of window and exclude the beginning.
+You also can provide an optional offset: by default, tumbling windows include the end of window and exclude the beginning.
 This parameter can be used to change this behavior and include the events in the beginning of the window and exclude the ones that happened in the end.

 ![Tumbling window settings](media/dataflows-streaming/dataflows-streaming-16.png)